UniMath/agda-unimath/src/foundation/equality-cartesian-product-types.lagda.md

 open import foundation.universe-levels using (UU; Level; _⊔_)
 ```

-# The identity type of a cartesian product

-In this file we characterize the identity type of a cartesian product
+## Idea

+Identifications `Id (pair x y) (pair x' y')` in a cartesian product are equivalently described as pairs of identifications `Id x x'` and `Id y y'`.
+This provides us with a characterization of the identity type of cartesian product types.

+## Definition

 ```agda
 module _